Kyren223/Krypton/cmake-build-release/_deps/catch2-src/docs/skipping-passing-failing.md

 ## Passing and failing test cases

-ArgumentParser cases can also be explicitly passed or failed, without the use of assertions, and with a specific message.
+Test cases can also be explicitly passed or failed, without the use of assertions, and with a specific message.
 This can be useful to handle complex preconditions/postconditions and give useful error messages when they fail.